¶Why it's so hard to stop junk mail

 Is DMAchoice legit?

 Yes.
 It works well for opt-outs on the ~1,100 large mailers in its membership structure.
-Those mailers only account for 10-11% of the junk mail Americans receive, though, so it is a very partial solution.
+Those mailers only account for an estimated 10.5% of the junk mail Americans receive, though, so it is a very partial solution.

 Can USPS stop junk mail?